Former Stuyvesant students raise awareness of 9/11 health rights

-LOWER MANHATTAN (WABC) --Former students at a Lower Manhattan high school will raise awareness for those suffering from 9/11 related illnesses.
+LOWER MANHATTAN, New York (WABC) --Former high school students are speaking out about 9/11 related illnesses.

-Students who attended Stuyvesant High School on September 11, 2001, will promote forums to educate survivors on health care rights on Thursday.

-They want other former students, teachers, workers and those who live in Lower Manhattan to know they may be eligible for compensation and health care after being exposed to toxins in the wake of the attack.
+The students who attended Stuyvesant High School want other students, teachers and people who worked in Lower Manhattan to know their health care rights after being exposed to toxins.

-The coalition includes the United Federation of Teachers, 9/11 victims' rights attorney Michael Barasch, and other advocates.

-The students will hold a news conference at 11:30 a.m. on Thursday, followed by two public health forums at 4 p.m. and 6 p.m. at Stuyvesant, 345 Chambers St.
+Tens of thousands of people were sickened in the days, weeks, months and even years after September 11th.

+Among them are students who went back to class in Lower Manhattan, in the middle of all the toxic dust and debris.

 Advocates estimate there are 400,000 people eligible for compensation.
 So far, 80,000 first-responders and ordinary residents have registered.